nospam2000/ch341-baudrate-calculation/README.md

  - 'prescaler' scales down the 12 MHz clock by a fixed dividing factor between 1 and 1024 which can be choosen from the following 8 values: 1, 2, 8, 16, 64, 128, 512, 1024.

-   Most drivers only use the prescaler factors 2, 16, 128 and 1024.
+   Most drivers only use the prescaler factors 2, 16, 128 and 1024 (register values 0 to 3).
    Internally the prescaler works by providing three clock dividers which are cascaded and can be bypassed separetely.